-- s the representative of the FAI in the United States.
+- NAA The National Aeronautic Association, based in Washington, D. C., is the representative of the FAI in the United States.
 It, in turn, delegates specific powers to various sport aviation disciplines in the USA.
 Authority for aerobatics is delegated to the IAC.
 Negative A condition of flight when the wing's angle-of-attack is less than zero.
 During negative flight the pilot will experience the force of gravity acting opposite of normal, i.e., in a direction from foot to head.
-Negative flight does not imply any particular attitude of the aircraft relative to the ground and is depicted in Aresti diagrams with a dashed line. - dashed line.
+Negative flight does not imply any particular attitude of the aircraft relative to the ground and is depicted in Aresti diagrams with a dashed line a dashed line. - a dashed line.
 Negative Snap Roll Also called an "outside snap", this figure incurs negative G-forces and the wing is stalled negatively.
-(Fig 8.5.36)

-Optional Break A preplanned interruption to a sequence.
+(Fig 8.5.36) Optional Break A preplanned interruption to a sequence.
 The Contest Jury, in advance of a flight, allows the optional break when less than optimum ceilings exist.
 It is designed to allow the pilot to interrupt the sequence without penalty, and regain altitude before continuing the sequence.
 The location of the optional break within the sequence is identified by each pilot on Forms B and C of their Free program and by the Contest Jury for Knowns and Unknowns.
 Outside Same as "negative".
-Used primarily to describe negative looping figures and span rolls - ing figures and snap rolls. - Performance Zone The airspace in which a pilot presents an Unlimited 4-Minute Free program to the judges.
-The term is used because the normal aerobatic box boundaries and X Y axes do not exist for the Unlimited 4-Minute Free. - Point Roll See "Hesitation Roll". - Presentation Grade A grade (0-10) given by each judge to indicate how well the pilot presented the sequence within the aerobatic box.
+Used primarily to describe negative looping figures and snap rolls. - looping figures and snap rolls. - Performance Zone The airspace in which a pilot presents an Unlimited 4-Minute Free program to the judges.
+The term is used because the normal aerobatic box boundaries and X Y axes do not exist for the Unlimited 4-Minute Free. - Point Roll See "Hesitation Roll". - Point Roll See "Hesitation Roll".
+Presentation Grade A grade (0-10) given by each judge to indicate how well the pilot presented the sequence within the aerobatic box.
 Positive A condition of flight when the wing's angle-of-attack is more than zero.
 During positive flight, the pilot will experience the force of gravity acting normally, i.e., in a direction from head to foot.
-Positive flight does not imply any particular attitude of the aircraft relative to the ground and is depicted in Aresti diagrams with a solid line. solid line. - Positive Snap Roll Also called an "inside snap", this figure incurs positive G-forces and the wing is stalled positively. - (fig 8.5.35) Primary Both the entry level category of aerobatic competition and the category of choice for certain aircraft types which could not otherwise compete at higher levels.
-The Primary category sequence does not change year-to-year.
+Positive flight does not imply any particular attitude of the aircraft relative to the ground and is depicted in Aresti diagrams with a colid line. solid line. - Positive Snap Roll Also called an "inside snap", this figure incurs positive G-forces and the wing is stalled positively. (fig 8.5.35) - (fig 8.5.35) Primary Both the entry level category of aerobatic competition and the category of choice for certain aircraft types which could not otherwise compete at higher levels.
+The Primary category sequence does not change year to year.
 There is no Primary category in Glider competition.
 Quarter-Clover A figure (Family 0.1 and 0.2) which may be flown in the Glider Sportsman and Glider Intermediate categories only. - (See 5.1.10) - Relative As used in reference to judging, any person connected to a competitor by family or marriage.
-Unless a scarcity of judges demands otherwise, "relative" should also include
+Unless a scarcity of judges demands otherwise, "relative" should also include "significant others."